Acidic food and drinks can cause us problems.

 Acid is bad for your body.
 However, most people that consume black and herbal teas that are acidic do not drink enough to cause any serious damage.

 In comparison to other acidic drinks like coffee or soda, herbal and black teas are mildly acidic.
+That is true even if you eat the tea leaves directly.
 And when you consider the health benefits they provide, the acidity may not come into the equation as a strong contributing factor.

 However, if you already have a low PH in your body (making you acidic) you may want to avoid drinking teas that are known to be acidic.
-White tea is a great option for people suffering from acid reflux, Gerd or are generally acidic people.
+White tea is a great option for people suffering from acid reflux, GERD, or those who are generally acidic people.
+You can also try some of these alternatives to green tea.

 What Is The Difference Between Alkaline And Acidic?